 Higher Tier: Fullerenes and Graphene

 This higher tier covers Higher Tier: Fullerenes and Graphene within Nanoparticles (HT) for GCSE Chemistry.
-Revise Nanoparticles (HT) in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Nanoparticles (HT) in Bonding & Structure for GCSE Chemistry with 22 exam-style questions and 21 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 9 of 12 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position